Can't Take That Away (Mariah's Theme): Chart performance

 The release of the song as a single was surrounded by conflict between Carey and Sony Music Entertainment.
 Due to Billboard rules at the time of the song's release, charting credit was not given to "Can't Take That Away (Mariah's Theme)" but to "Crybaby", the song it shared a double A-side with.
-The song managed to chart on the dance single in the United States, reaching the top ten on the Hot Dance Club Play chart.
+The song managed to chart on the dance singles chart in the United States, reaching the top ten on the Hot Dance Club Play chart.
 Due to the song's weak promotional release, it was not released together with "Crybaby" outside the United States, where it performed poorly due to its radio-only premiere.
 It charted for one week in Belgium (Wallonia), where it peaked at number forty on the official singles chart.
 Similarly in the Netherlands, "Can't Take That Away (Mariah's Theme)" peaked at number sixty-five on the Dutch Singles Chart, however spending nine weeks fluctuating in the chart.